Stationary measures for integrable polymers on a strip: Introduction and main results

 Let $C([0,L],\mathbb R)$ denote the space of continuous functions from $[0,L]$ to $\mathbb R$.
 We will say that the law of a random function $h_0\in C([0,L],\mathbb R)$ with $h_0(0)=0$ is stationary for the open KPZ equation on $[0,L]$ if the solution to \eqref{eq:KPZ} with initial condition $h(0,x)=h_0(x)$ is such the law of $h_t:=\big(h(t,x)-h(t,0)\big)_{x\in [0,L]}$ is the same for all $t\geq 0$, and hence coincides with that of $h_0$.
 In recent works by several authors \cite{corwin2021stationary,bryc2021markov,bryc2021markov2,barraquand2021steady} (see also the review \cite{corwin2022some}), the stationary measure for the open KPZ equation was determined when $u+v\geq 0$ and $L=1$, and in the general case, a conjectural formula of the stationary measure appears in \cite{barraquand2021steady} (see below Theorem \ref{thm:KPZ stat} for further discussion and background).

 We prove in Proposition \ref{prop:convergencestationarymeasures} that this conjectured open KPZ stationary measure arises as an `intermediate disorder' limit of the log-gamma stationary measure from Theorem \ref{thm:stationary measure log-gamma intro}.
 Intermediate disorder scaling of polymers to the KPZ equation was first introduced in \cite{alberts2014intermediate}, where the convergence was proved for directed polymers in the quadrant $\mathbb Z_{\geq 0}^2$, i.e. for models in `full-space' without boundary (see also \cite{CSZ,corwin2017intermediate} for further developments).
 The result was later extended in \cite{wu2018intermediate} to discrete directed polymer models in a half-quadrant (`half-space'), whose free energy converge to the KPZ equation on $\mathbb R_{ \geq 0}$ with Neumann boundary condition at 0 (see also \cite{parekh2019positive, barraquand2022stationary} for generalizations).
 The methods in those works reduce the convergence to sharp estimates on convergence of random walk to Brownian heat kernels with the specified boundary conditions.
-Claim \ref{conj:convergence} formulates the precise intermediate disorder scaling limit under which the log-gamma polymer in a strip (whose width grows with the scaling) should converge to the open KPZ equation, as a space-time process.
-We leave the proof of this result to subsequent work.
-Combining this claim with the convergence in Proposition \ref{prop:convergencestationarymeasures} of the log-gamma polymer stationary measure under this scale proves the conjectural description from \cite{barraquand2021steady} of the stationary measures of open KPZ equation for general boundary parameters $u,v$ and arbitrary interval length $L$.
+Conjecture \ref{conj:convergence} formulates the precise intermediate disorder scaling limit under which the log-gamma polymer in a strip (whose width grows with the scaling) should converge to the open KPZ equation, as a space-time process.
+Combining this conjecture with the convergence in Proposition \ref{prop:convergencestationarymeasures} of the log-gamma polymer stationary measure under this scale proves the conjectural description from \cite{barraquand2021steady} of the stationary measures of open KPZ equation for general boundary parameters $u,v$ and arbitrary interval length $L$.
 We state this result as Theorem \ref{thm:KPZ stat} below.

 The following process is the intermediate disorder limit (see Proposition \ref{prop:convergencestationarymeasures}) of the reweighted log-gamma random walk $\PP_{\stat\lgg}^{\a,u,v}$ from Definition \ref{def:rescaled random walks} and the conjectured open KPZ stationary measure from \cite{barraquand2021steady}.